tugcekonuklar/msc-computer-science-notes/computer-architecture-and-operating-systems/Home.md

           Manufacturers specify a guaranteed write limit, for example, for a 1TB drive it can be 3 Petabytes.
 * <img src="./img/80.png" alt="alt text" width="500" height="300">

+## Reliability and fault tolerance

+* For disk unit failures, we can use redundant storage arrays.
+In simple terms, two or more disks can store the same data, and if one fails, another is still available.
+* The RAID disk system (redundant array of independent disks) provides a number of different versions of disk duplication (redundancy) to provide for various scenarios and levels of resilience against data loss.
+    * **RAIDO**: simply combines multiple drives, using a technique known as disk striping.
+        * As they can be read in parallel, this increases the speed but can also increase the failure rate too due to having more disks to fail.
+    * **RAID1**: uses disk mirroring.
+In this case, two or more drives have identical content.
+The advantages are;
+        * (a) if one drive fails, the others remain accessible
+        * (b) the drive that can read the data first will always deliver the data ahead of the others

 # Peripherals and interfaces

 * Ethernet uses Carrier Sense/Multiple Access/Collusion Detect, **CSMA/CD** protocol